Thecadactylus oskrobapreinorum: Description

-Thecadactylus oskrobapreinorum has a maximum snout-to-vent length of 10 cm.
-It is distinguished from other members of the genus by the distinct pattern of numerous irregular but sharply delineated black markings on its dorsal surface which is otherwise a pale greyish-yellow or greyish-olive.
+The holotype of the species has a snout-to-vent length of 95.5 mm and a tail length of 75 mm.
+The largest specimen examined by Köhler and Vesely had a snout-to-vent length of 99 mm.
+It is distinguished from other members of the genus by fact that the black markings on its back are irregular yet sharply delineated from the nearly patternless surrounding skin, which is of a pale greyish-yellow or greyish-olive colouration.
 It has adhesive toe-pads on its feet.

+A 2018 study examined the osteological characters of a Thecadactylus oskrobapreinorum specimen and found them to be the same as those of Thecadactylus rapicauda.

 Distribution and habitat

 Thecadactylus oskrobapreinorum is known only from the Caribbean island of Saint Martin.
 The holotype came from Sint Maarten, part of the Kingdom of the Netherlands, but the gecko is also known from the French overseas Collectivity of Saint Martin.
 The gecko is found on the lower parts of the trunks of trees in forests and near forest edges.
 It is active at night.